wjt/fedc-2021-talk/talk.md

                 }
 ```

+There are some cases when you can handle Git tags more straightforwardly.

 All the examples I've given so far are for keeping the app itself up-to-date, but you can use Flatpak External Data Checker to keep dependencies up-to-date, too.
 Here's an excerpt from the manifest for Remmina, an open-source remote desktop client, which has many dependencies.
 Most of them have `x-checker-data` annotations to automate updates.
-Here's an example using the `git` checker to keep the Flatpak updated with new releases of the PCSC smartcard library, which tells Flatpak External Data Checker to check for git tags matching the given regular expression, and extract the version number from it.
+Here's an example using the `git` checker to keep the Flatpak updated with new releases of the PCSC smartcard library, which tells Flatpak External Data Checker to check for git tags matching the given regular expression.

 ## Automerge